 What Seasoning Should I Use?

 I wanted to make this one very easy and highlight the flavor of the meat without going too crazy with seasonings and rubs.
-I mixed equal amounts of freshly ground pepper, sea salt, and garlic powder.
+I mixed equal amounts of freshly ground black pepper, kosher salt, and garlic powder.
 Be generous with the seasoning.
 This is a very thick piece of meat.

 The easiest way to season the brisket is to lay it in a tray and massage all of the seasonings all over it.
 If you need to make more seasoning go ahead, you want the whole outside to be nicely coated.
 Take some care to massage the seasoning into the sides, and all the nicks and crannies of the meat.